-Most facilitators/grade level teams have an informational website.
-Your learner's facilitator will provide this website information at Meet the Facilitator Night.
+Most Guides/grade level teams have an informational website.
+Your learner's Guide will provide this website information at Meet the Village.

 PHONE/TEXT

 You will receive periodic phone calls and/or texts through our automated calling system.
 These phone calls will contain important information and reminders.
 In the event of inclement weather or an emergency, we will also utilize this system.
 Please make sure that we have your current phone number in our system at all times.